canonical/identity-platform-login-ui-operator/README.md

 ## Contributing

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/identity-platform-login-ui-operator) for developer guidance.

-## License

-The Identity Platform Login UI is free software, distributed under the Apache Software License, version 2.0.
-See [LICENSE](https://github.com/canonical/kratos-operator/blob/main/LICENSE) for more information.